flokk.

 Family Cooking Class at Cucina Lorenzo de' Medici

 The cooking school at the Palazzo Nonfinito runs family-focused morning classes where kids and parents make fresh pasta and a simple dessert together with professional instruction in English.
-Children
+Children as young as five can participate with a parent, and everyone sits down together to eat what they made, which is the most satisfying possible way to spend a Florence morning.

 experiences